 There are 3 aspects to Pattern Cutting & Fashion Design:

 1. Making your block - this is a basic shape (a skirt, trouser, top (bodice) or dress) that has been crafted to fit you just how you like.
 It has no design details.
-It's purpose is to be used again and again and adapted into new clothing fashion designs of your choice
+It's purpose is to be used again and again and adapted into new clothing fashion designs of your choice (see the 2 methods of creating your block below)

 2. Fashion Design & Pattern Cutting - Tracing off & cutting up your block to make many new dressmaking patterns to your own custom clothing fashion design (or replicating it into garment styles you've seen somewhere)